+This plan evaluates the function of existing visitor use facilities, and it proposes upgrading some site plans and identifying parkway entrances where new orientation waysides are needed.
+Types of development described in this section include the parkway motor road, orientation/information waysides, and trails.
 Development concept plans (DCPs) for Emerald Mound, Brices Cross Roads and Tupelo national battlefield sites, Colbert Ferry, Gordon House site, and the Leipers Fork subdistrict headquarters are also discussed.
 Sites, resources, existing facilities, and proposed development actions are shown in table 3.
-Specific sizes and costs of new facilities or changes to existing facilities are shown in table 6 in the "Costs" section.
+Specific sizes and costs of new facilities or changes to existing facilities are shown in table 6 at the end of the "Proposal" section.